OWASP/API-Security/2019/en/src/0xa7-security-misconfiguration.md

 * To prevent exception traces and other valuable information from being sent back to attackers, if applicable, define and enforce all API response payload schemas including error responses.
+* Ensure API can only be accessed by the specified HTTP verbs.
+All other HTTP verbs should be disabled (e.g. `HEAD`).

 ## References